Sitecore OrderCloud Documentation

 2. Install dependencies by running npm install at the root of the project

-5. Navigate to the url http://localhost:4451.
+5. Navigate to the url http://localhost:3000.
 If everything is correct you should be redirected to Google's login page.
-Upon signing in you will be redirected back to the application and should see an alert with your OrderCloud token along with the IDP token (Google token)
+Upon signing in you will be redirected back to the application and should see details about your logged in user

-Be sure to look at the source code in server.js, specifically the /createuser and /syncuser endpoints.
+Be sure to look at the /createuser and /syncuser endpoints

 Common Issues